ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 - : int list = [0; 1; 1; 2; 3; 5; 8; 13; 21; 34]
 ```

-This version of `fibo` is inefficient because the number of recursive calls it creates doubles at each call, which creates exponential growth.
+This version of `fibo` is inefficient because the number of recursive calls created doubles at each call, which creates exponential growth.

-This version does a better job.
+This version does a better job:
 ```ocaml
 # let rec fibo m n i = if i = 0 then m else fibo n (n + m) (i - 1);;
 val fibo : int -> int -> int -> int = <fun>